elaval/casen-query-specs/system_prompts/interpreter.md

 - This exclusion MUST be stated explicitly in the interpretation output.
 - The system MUST NOT ask the user for clarification on SDPA inclusion.

+FILTER FORMAT RULE (CRITICAL):

+- The "filters" field MUST contain ONLY executable boolean expressions.
+- The following are STRICTLY FORBIDDEN inside "filters":
+  * Natural language
+  * Parenthetical comments
+  * Labels or explanations

+- Any human-readable explanation about why a filter was applied MUST be placed in "filter_notes".

+- If an explanation is required but no executable filter applies, "filters" MUST be an empty array.

 ────────────────────────────────────────
 OUTPUT FORMAT (STRICT)
 ────────────────────────────────────────